Democrats, Republicans blame Trump for inciting ‘coup’ as mob storms Capitol

+A trio of Trump’s most vocal GOP critics in Congress over his efforts to undermine the election results assailed the president.

+Sen. Mitt Romney (R-Utah) released a blistering critique of Trump, saying the day’s events were the result of a “selfish man’s injured pride and the outrage of his supporters whom he has deliberately misinformed for the past two months and stirred to action this very morning.
+What happened here today was an insurrection, incited by the President of the United States.”

-Rep. Adam Kinzinger (R-Ill.) called it a “coup attempt.”
-He later commented directly to Trump: “You are not protecting the country.
+Rep. Adam Kinzinger (R-Ill.), who called it a “coup attempt,” tweeted directly to Trump: “You are not protecting the country.
 Where is the DC guard?
 You are done and your legacy will be a disaster.”

-“Today, the United States Capitol — the world’s greatest symbol of self-government — was ransacked while the leader of the free world cowered behind his keyboard — tweeting against his vice president for fulfilling the duties of his oath to the Constitution,” the senator said in a statement.
-“Lies have consequences.
-This violence was the inevitable and ugly outcome of the president’s addiction to constantly stoking division.”
+And Sen. Ben Sasse (R-Neb.) said the Capitol “was ransacked while the leader of the free world cowered behind his keyboard — tweeting against his vice president for fulfilling the duties of his oath to the Constitution.”

+“Lies have consequence,” Sasse added.
+“This violence was the inevitable and ugly outcome of the president’s addiction to constantly stoking division.”

-Rep. Don Bacon (R-Neb.) blamed Trump’s rhetoric, saying, “our president should have given a much more clear tone.
+Rep. Don Bacon (R-Neb.) also blamed Trump’s rhetoric, saying, “our president should have given a much more clear tone.
 Leaders create calmness and direction; they don’t inspire people to get angry and do the things that they’re doing.”

 He called on the president to “stand up and be a better leader on this, because he has not been in my view. ….
 He needs to respect the peaceful transition of power.”

-Sen. Mitt Romney (R-Utah), as he was led away to safety, told a New York Times reporter, “This is what the president has caused today, this insurrection.”

-Sen. Lisa Murkowski (R-Alaska) implored Trump to “tell your supporters to stop the violence.
-Stop the assault.
-Now.”

-Former congressman Will Hurd (R-Tex.), who retired last year over his frustrations with Trump’s takeover of the party, called it “domestic terrorism.”
+Former congressman Will Hurd (R-Tex.), who retired last year over his frustrations with Trump’s takeover of the party, called the storming of the Capitol an act of “domestic terrorism.”

 “This should be treated as a coup led by a president that will not be peacefully removed from power,” Hurd tweeted.

-Democrats, some tweeting from hiding places within the Capitol, reacted passionately to the chaos around them.
+Democrats, tweeting from safe spaces within the Capitol, reacted passionately to the chaos around them.

 “On August 24, 1814, the British stormed our Capitol and set fire to it,” tweeted Sen. Cory Booker (D-N.J.).
 “Now the Capitol has again been breached and sieged.
 Donald Trump incited this.
 He is responsible for this.
 And he is silent as this tragic moment continues.”